boostercloud/workflows-framework/chapters/chapter00.md

 # Railway Event Processor

-## When in doubt, your system is probably distributed
+## When in doubt, treat your system as distributed

 The need to integrate with third-party services is prevalent in the software industry.
 Many cross-cutting problems present massive and unique challenges that require specialized focus to solve; some of them would be: